County Police Act 1839: Royal commission

-Provisions of the Act
+Provisions of the act

-The Act allowed Justices of the Peace of any county, in general or quarter sessions, to appoint constables "for the preservation of the peace and protection of the inhabitants" where they felt the existing system of parish constables was insufficient.
+The act allowed justices of the peace of any county, in general or quarter sessions, to appoint constables "for the preservation of the peace and protection of the inhabitants" where they felt the existing system of parish constables was insufficient.

 The constables were to be appointed on a ratio of not more than one officer per one thousand of population.
 Boroughs operating under the Municipal Corporations Act 1835 had the power to form their own police force and were to be excluded from the jurisdiction of the county police.

-In each county where the Act was adopted a Chief Constable was to be appointed.
+In each county where the act was adopted a chief constable was to be appointed.
 Where a county was divided into two parliamentary divisions by the Reform Act 1832, a chief constable could be appointed to each division.
 It was also permitted for one chief constable to be appointed to two or more neighbouring counties.

-For the purposes of the Act all county exclaves were to be part of the county by which they were surrounded, or with which they had the longest common boundary.
-All franchises or liberties, other than reformed boroughs were also to come under the county police.
+For the purposes of the act all county exclaves were to be part of the county by which they were surrounded, or with which they had the longest common boundary.
+All franchises or liberties, other than reformed boroughs, were also to come under the county police.

-A "county" for the purposes of the Act was defined as being "any County, Riding or Division having a separate Court of Quarter Sessions of the Peace or in which separate County Rates are made".
-The Act was not to extend to the Metropolitan Police District.
+A "county" for the purposes of the act was defined as "any County, Riding or Division having a separate Court of Quarter Sessions of the Peace or in which separate County Rates are made".
+The act was not to extend to the Metropolitan Police District.

 Establishing a force

-In order to establish a force in a county, it was necessary for three or more magistrates to make requisition to the chairman of the quarter sessions to bring the matter to a vote.
-If the sessions chose to adopt the act they were obliged to prepare a report on the area and population of the county and the existing method of policing.
+In order to establish a force in a county, it was necessary for three or more magistrates to make a requisition to the chairman of the quarter sessions to bring the matter to a vote.
+If the sessions chose to adopt the act, they were obliged to prepare a report on the area and population of the county and the existing method of policing.
 The report would set out how it was proposed to apply the legislation to the county, detailing the number of constables, the divisions of the county and the salaries to be paid and making any additional rules and regulations deemed necessary.
-The report was then submitted for approval to the Home Secretary who could modify parts of the scheme but did not have the power to alter the number of constables or their salaries.
+The report was then submitted for approval to the Home Secretary, who could modify parts of the scheme but did not have the power to alter the number of constables or their salaries.
 The sessions had the power to choose a chief constable, but his appointment was also subject to the approval of the Home Secretary.
 In some cases magistrates chose to form a force in only part of a county.

 The first county to form a constabulary under the 1839 Act was Wiltshire.
-On 13 November the court of quarter sessions agreed to adopt the act, and on 28 November appointed Commander Samuel Meredith, Royal Navy as chief constable.
+On 13 November the court of quarter sessions agreed to adopt the act, and on 28 November appointed Commander Samuel Meredith RN as chief constable.
 The appointment was approved on 5 December, and Wiltshire's example was quickly followed by Gloucestershire, Worcestershire and Durham.